Mapfile configuration¶

 It is possible to adapt some values in the mapfile according to the user’s role by using variable substitution, for instance to hide some layer objects attributes.
 The list of parameters that support variable substitution is available here.

-To define variables, edit the matching MAP
+To define variables, edit the matching MAP/LAYER/VALIDATION

 section in the MapFile and add: